microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 1. Install **Microsoft® Visual Studio®**.

-	-	The test execution requires the `vstest.console.exe` utility which is installed along with either Visual Studio or Test Agent.
+	-	The test execution requires the `vstest.console.exe` utility which is installed along with Visual Studio.

 	-	**Microsoft® Visual Studio®** provides you the capability to run test cases.
 Additionally it provides you the capability to update, build, debug and contribute to the test cases.
 You can download Visual Studio 2017 Community.
 The optional components of Visual Studio are not required to be installed.